PHILADELPHIA REFLECTIONS

 Pennsylvania was founded as a pacifist utopia, and currently regards itself as protected by vast oceans.
 But Pennsylvania has been seriously invaded at least six times.

 Weather satellites, television and so on have taught us much about hurricanes that was unknown in 1777.
-Benjamin Franklin, it should be noted, was the first to observe that Atlantic Coast "Nor'easters" actually begin in the South and work North, even though the wind seems to be blowing the other way.
+Benjamin Franklin, it should be noted, was the first to observe that Atlantic Coast "Nor'easters" actually begin in the South and work North, even though the wind seems to be blowing in the opposite way; what's moving toward the northeast is a low-pressure zone.
 We now know that hurricanes begin in Africa, travel West and then veer North when they reach Florida.
-A great deal is still to be learned about hurricanes, and the most important thing about their seasonal timing is contained in a maritime jingle:
+A great deal is still to be learned about hurricanes, but the most important thing about their timing is contained in a maritime jingle:

 June, too soon.